 The beginning of history is given in the Bible's creation account, and this book uses the days of creation as a way of introducing a wide range of scientific concepts including the nature of light, energy conservation, the properties of air and water, introductory botany, our solar system, basic zoology, and some aspects of human anatomy and physiology.
-As the students learn about these scientific concepts, they are constantly reminded of the Creator who fashioned the marvels they are studying.

-Book: \$39 Helps & Hints: \$5

-Set: \$44

-SCIENCE IN THE ANCIENT WORLD

-The second course in our series includes the scientific work of natural philosophers who lived from about 600 BC to the early AD 1500s.
-It covers a wide range of topics including human anatomy, medicine, optics, heliocentrism, geocentrism, sound, music, magnets, how steam is used to generate power, the motion of objects through a medium, combustion, levers, pulleys, plant growth, plant anatomy, tree ring dating, the
+As the students learn about these scientific concepts, they are constant- The second course in our series includes the scientific work of natural philosophers who lived from about 600 BC to the early AD 1500s.
+It covers a wide range of topics ly reminded of the Creator who fashioned the marvels they are studying.

+Book: \$39 Helps & Hints: \$5 Set: \$44 SCIENCE IN THE ANCIENT WORLD

 atmosphere, astronomy, the basics of graphing, plastics, density, water flow, friction, and erosion.

-Book: \$39 Helps & Hints: \$5
+Book: \$39 Helps & Hints: \$5 Set: \$44

-Set: \$44

 SCIENCE IN THE SCIENTIFIC REVOLUTION

+Science IN THE SCIENTIFIC REVOLUTION

 The third book in our series includes the scientific works of natural philosophers from 1543 to the end of the 1600s.
 It discusses astronomy, human anatomy, medicine, botany, zoology, heliocentrism, geocentrism, gases, pressure, electricity, fossils, microbiology, binary numbers, gravity, conservation laws, and the laws of motion.
-Students learn that most of the great natural philosophers who lived during this time were devout Christians studying the world to learn more about God.
+Students learn that most of the great natural philosophers who lived during this time were devout Christians

-Book: \$39

-Helps & Hints: \$5

-Set: \$44
+studying the world to learn more about God.

-SCIENCE IN THE AGE OF REASON
+Book: \$39 Helps & Hints: \$5 Set: \$44 SCIENCE IN THE AGE OF REASON

 The fourth book in our series covers the scientific works of natural philosophers from the early 1700s to the early 1800s.
 It discusses a wide range of topics including astronomy, medicine, botany, zoology, chemistry, geology, human physiology, electricity, conservation laws, and weather.
 Students learn not only the science that was being discovered at the time, but also the beliefs of the natural philosophers who were discovering it.
-As a

-result, students can see how a person's worldview affects his or her scientific conclusions.

-Book: \$39 Helps & Hints: \$5
+As a result, students can see how a person's worldview affects his or her scientific conclusions.
+Book: \$39 Helps & Hints: \$5 Set: \$44 SCIENCE IN THE INDUSTRIAL AGE

-Set: \$44

-SCIENCE IN THE INDUSTRIAL AGE
+ЯВ

 The fifth book in our series explores the scientific discoveries made from the early 1800s to the early 1900s.
 It covers a diverse set of topics, including fossils, chemical formulas, chemical reactions, colloids, atomic theory, electricity and magnetism, brain anatomy, digestion, respiration, eye anatomy, cells, germ theory, basic genetics, photography, the nature of light, basic thermodynamics, and astronomy.
-Because this time in history saw the development of Darwin's hypothe-

-sis, care is taken to discuss what Darwin got right about creation and what he got wrong.
+Because this time in history saw the development of Darwin's hypothesis, care is taken to discuss what Darwin got right about creation and what he got wrong.
 The reactions that other scientists of the day had to Darwin's work are also discussed.

-Book: \$39 Helps & Hints: \$5
+Book: \$39 Helps & Hints: \$5 Set: \$44

-Set: \$44

 SCIENCE THROUGH HISTORY

 Creation to Marie Curie

 Follow science as it unfolds.
 This set includes all five textbooks with their helps & hints at a \$25 discount.

 Price \$195

 SCIENCE IN THE ATOMIC AGE